-- Always cut away from your body or body parts - Make sure materials are mechanically safely secured while working with them (C-clamps or Quick Clamps).
-Do not have someone hold material for you.

-- Make sure whole using corded power tools are away from the blades or other moving parts that can get caught - Make sure that wires are not exposed, broken or frayed - Make sure mechanical guards are in place and in proper working order - Make sure you are wearing proper PPE equipment while operating your tools - Beware of Pinch Points. - Make sure you have proper lighting while using tools - NEVER distract someone who is operating a power tool - Stay in a comfortable and stable body position , don't stretch, strain or over-reach
+- Always cut away from your body or body parts - Make sure materials are mechanically safely secured while working with them (C-Clamps or Quick Clamps).
+Do not have someone hold material for you. - When using power tools, make sure power cords are away from the blades or other moving parts where they can get caught - Make sure that wires are not exposed, broken or frayed - Make sure mechanical guards are in place and in proper working order1 - Make sure you are wearing proper PPE equipment while operating your tools - Beware of Pinch Points2 - Make sure you have proper lighting while using tools - NEVER distract someone who is operating a power tool - Stay in a comfortable and stable body position, don't stretch, strain or over-reach